Famous for its beaches, hiking, cycling, and the beautiful townscape clinging to steep slopes

 City on a hill

 Onomichi is built on steep slopes with plenty of winding stone stairways to test your fitness.
 It's also one of the most picturesque towns in Hiroshima, thanks to the narrow streets with stunning views, the many shrines and the local cats that lounge idly, awaiting photographers.
-Onomichi is on the Shimanami Sea Route , a popular 70km cycling route that links the town to Shikoku .
+Onomichi is the start point of the Shimanami Kaido , a popular 60km cycling route that links the town to Shikoku .

 Shrines, temples, and pilgrims

 Fukuyama and Onomichi are home to many beautiful shrines and temples that range up and down the slopes around the cities.
 Several temples are part of the Chugoku 33 Kannon Pilgrimage route, including Myooin Temple in Fukuyama, and Senko-ji, Jodo-ji, Saikoku-ji and Kojo-ji in Onomichi.

 Beautiful beaches and sunset spots

 The area has beautiful beaches such as the white sand Shimanami Beach, surrounded by lush green forests.
 Setoda Sunset Beach is a long, sandy retreat, which as the name implies, is the perfect spot to enjoy the sunset over the many small islands that dot the Seto Inland Sea.

 Tachibana Beach looks out across the impressive Innoshima Bridge.
-If you can make your way out to Iwashijima—there are buses from Onomichi Station to the island—the beach is beautiful and quiet; there are dozens of other beaches in the area to discover.
+There are also dozens of other beaches in the area to discover.

 Natural hot springs